simple-frontend-dev/frontend-applications-split/README.md

 #### Sharing runtime dependencies - See [Why runtime dependencies?](#Why-runtime-dependencies)

 This is where [Module Federation](https://module-federation.io/guide/start/index.html) come in handy.
 The second version of Module Federation is supported by all major bundlers and allows you to share code and resources among multiple JavaScript application at runtime without the need to package and update them in all your repositories.
+This is even more powerful in a multiple repositories setup as it completely remove the need to update these dependencies manually in all your repositories.

 #### [Example setup](./examples/separate-repositories/different-domain-per-application-module-federation/)

-### Different url per application under the same domain
+### 2.2 Different url per application under the same domain

 When your applications are live under the same domain but different URLs, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to serve the different frontend applications mapped to different repositories.